Understanding the difference between a miscarriage and an ectopic pregnancy, and where to get treatment

 About 15-20% of pregnancies result in a miscarriage.
 Ectopic pregnancies are much less common, occurring on average in just over 1% of pregnancies.
 They have similar symptoms, making it difficult to differentiate between them without seeing a specialist.
 They are also treated quite differently.

 Dr Shahla Ahmed is a leading consultant gynaecologist in London with a special interest in early pregnancy assessment, including the management of miscarriages and ectopic pregnancies.
-She explains what these conditions are and how you can tell them apart.
+She explains what these conditions are and how you can tell the difference between miscarriage vs ectopic pregnancy symptoms.

 What are the signs of problems in early pregnancy?